enertial/streamdeck-dcs-interface/README.md

 - To install the DCS Interface Streamdeck plugin, you will need to download and run the installer `com.ctytler.dcs.streamDeckPlugin` from [Releases](https://github.com/charlestytler/streamdeck-dcs-interface/releases).

 - Also within [Releases](https://github.com/charlestytler/streamdeck-dcs-interface/releases) is an optional `icon_library.zip` you can download for use with Streamdeck Profiles.

+### Version Update

+If you have a prior version already installed on your StreamDeck, you will have to uninstall it first before installing the latest version.
+To do this click the "More Actions..." button at the bottom-right of the StreamDeck GUI and click "Uninstall" next to the DCS Interface plugin.

 ### Initial Configuration